swiftlang/swift-evolution/proposals/0413-typed-throws.md

 ## Proposed solution

-In general we want to add the possibility to use `throws` with a single, specific error type.
+In general, we want to add the possibility of using `throws` with a single, specific error type.

 ```swift
 func callCat() throws(CatError) -> Cat {